MelElson/Professional-Readme-Generator/README.md

 # Project Title
 README Generator
 # Description
-Create a README Generator that allows a user to customize a professional README.
+Create a README Generator that allows a user to customize a professional README
 ## Table of Contents
 1. [Title](#title)
 2. [Description](#Description)